neboland/AqSpeciate/README.md

 # AqSpeciate
-Aqueous chemical equilibrium speciation solver for Excel (VBA) to function like traditional aqueous equilibrium programs like HYDRAQL and MINEQL
+Aqueous chemical equilibrium speciation solver for Excel (VBA) that utilizes the tableau approach developed by Morel and Hering and uses a damped Newton method with backtracking line search.